Capital punishment in Israel: Calls for imposition of the death penalty

 Israeli politicians have sometimes called for the imposition of the death penalty on specific criminals.
-In 2010, Member of the Knesset Ayoub Kara called for the imposition of the death penalty on the perpetrator of the Tapuah Junction stabbing (2010).
-In 2017, political figures including Prime Minister Benjamin Netanyahu called for the penalty to be imposed on the perpetrator of the 2017 Halamish stabbing attack.
+In 2010, Member of the Knesset Ayoub Kara called for the imposition of the death penalty on the perpetrator of the Tapuah Junction stabbing.
+In 2017, political figures including Prime Minister Benjamin Netanyahu called for the penalty to be imposed on the perpetrator of the Halamish stabbing attack.
 In January 2018, a bill making it easier for military courts to hand down death sentences, proposed by members of Yisrael Beiteinu, was approved by the Knesset in a preliminary vote of 52-49 and transferred to the Constitution, Law and Justice Committee to be prepared for its first reading.
 Prime Minister Netanyahu voted in favor, but later said the bill required "deeper discussion" among the ministers before being voted on again.
 In November however the chairman of the Constitution, Law and Justice Committee said votes on the bill would be delayed indefinitely because of disagreements within the coalition and no majority in the committee.

+For terrorism

 In June 2022, a death penalty for terrorists bill was defeated in its preliminary reading.

 In March 2023, a bill for the death penalty against terrorism offences was passed in the Knesset in a preliminary vote by 55-9.
 The bill was sponsored by an Otzma Yehudit member.

-On 3 November 2025, the Knesset National Security Committee advanced the bill, allowing to be read in the Knesset's plenum.
+On 3 November 2025, the Knesset National Security Committee advanced the Penal Bill (Amendment No. 159) (Death Penalty for Terrorists), 2025, allowing it to be read in the Knesset's plenum.
 According to the leader of Otzma Yehudit Itamar Ben-Gvir, the bill had the approval of Prime Minister Benjamin Netanyahu.
 On 10 November, the Knesset passed the first reading by a 39–16 vote and will now go to committees for further discussions.
 Ben-Gvir also urged all political parties to support the law, claiming it was intended to establish deterrence against "Arab terrorism".

+On 30 March 2026, the Penal Bill (Amendment No. 159) (Death Penalty for Terrorists), 2025 was passed 62-48 in the Knesset.
+Under its most recent wording, death by hanging will be the default sentence imposed on Palestinians in the West Bank convicted of fatal acts of terrorism, though Ben-Gvir has mentioned the possibility of electrocution or lethal injection as alternative methods.
+The execution must be carried out within 90 days of sentencing, with no right to clemency.
+The legislation further establishes regulations that restrict clemency and expedite the execution process.
+The law prompted immediate legal challenge; ACRI petitioned the Supreme Court on the day of passage to have it struck down, arguing it is unconstitutional under Israel's Basic Law: Human Dignity and Liberty and discriminatory in that it creates separate sentencing tracks for Israeli and Palestinian defendants.